+44 (0)1273 732 888

 So, if you send something that is the opposite of this, think about the effect that will have on your reader.
 What if, by its very structure, content and tone, your email seems to say to them, ‘I understand how busy you are and I want to make this as easy as possible for you’?
 Can you imagine how happy they’ll be?
 How grateful?

-And, as wonderful as altruism is, it’s very unlikely that taking this extra care won’t benefit you too: whether that’s in a speedy and positive response, or a rave write-up on social media.
+And, as wonderful as altruism is, it’s very likely that taking this extra care will benefit you too: whether that’s in a speedy and positive response or a rave write-up on social media.

 At work, as in life, begin from a baseline of everyone deserving as much respect and care as anyone else.
 And email unto others as you’d have others email unto you.

 Here are seven ways you can show your reader you care and cultivate a great working relationship with them – all with a simple email.

 We all know first impressions matter.
 That fleeting glance from across a crowded room (or, yes, inside a crowded inbox) can be the difference between the start of something beautiful and something that’s ignored or forgotten.
 If what you see doesn’t make you pause for a moment, that relationship has stalled before it started.

 The same goes for your email.
 The first glance your reader gets will be of the subject line, and in most cases it will be one among many.
 So make sure yours is one that will make them take notice.
 And don’t make them have to open your message to find out what you’re actually contacting them about.
 Make the subject line specific.
 So, rather than ‘Call’, you might write ‘Our conference call on Thursday’.